Reducing Tobacco Use and Secondhand Smoke Exposure: Quitline Interventions

 Results from the Systematic Review

 The Task Force finding is based on evidence from a systematic review published in 2009 (Stead et al., search period through March 2009) combined with more recent evidence (search period March 2009 - July 2012).
-It updates and replaces a previous Task Force finding on Multicomponent Interventions that Include Telephone Support.
+The systematic review was conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice, and policy related to reducing tobacco use and secondhand smoke exposure.
+This finding updates and replaces a previous Task Force finding on Multicomponent Interventions that Include Telephone Support.

 Seventy-two studies were included in this review (65 from Stead et. al., 2009 and 7 from the more recent search).
 Of these studies, 60 evaluated effectiveness of proactive telephone counseling.